bsampaio78/ProgrammingAssignment4/CodeBook.md

 For each combination subject x activity, the results table contains the average of the following variables:

-timeBodyAccMeanX
-timeBodyAccMeanY
-timeBodyAccMeanZ
-timeGravityAccMeanX
-timeGravityAccMeanY
-timeGravityAccMeanZ
-timeBodyAccJerkMeanX
-timeBodyAccJerkMeanY
-timeBodyAccJerkMeanZ
-timeBodyGyroMeanX
-timeBodyGyroMeanY
-timeBodyGyroMeanZ
-timeBodyGyroJerkMeanX
-timeBodyGyroJerkMeanY
-timeBodyGyroJerkMeanZ
-timeBodyAccMagMean
-timeGravityAccMagMean
-timeBodyAccJerkMagMean
-timeBodyGyroMagMean
-timeBodyGyroJerkMagMean
-frequencyBodyAccMeanX
-frequencyBodyAccMeanY
-frequencyBodyAccMeanZ
-frequencyBodyAccJerkMeanX
-frequencyBodyAccJerkMeanY
-frequencyBodyAccJerkMeanZ
-frequencyBodyGyroMeanX
-frequencyBodyGyroMeanY
-frequencyBodyGyroMeanZ
-frequencyBodyAccMagMean
-frequencyBodyBodyAccJerkMagMean
-frequencyBodyBodyGyroMagMean
-frequencyBodyBodyGyroJerkMagMean
-timeBodyAccStdX
-timeBodyAccStdY
-timeBodyAccStdZ
-timeGravityAccStdX
-timeGravityAccStdY
-timeGravityAccStdZ
-timeBodyAccJerkStdX
-timeBodyAccJerkStdY
-timeBodyAccJerkStdZ
-timeBodyGyroStdX
-timeBodyGyroStdY
-timeBodyGyroStdZ
-timeBodyGyroJerkStdX
-timeBodyGyroJerkStdY
-timeBodyGyroJerkStdZ
-timeBodyAccMagStd
-timeGravityAccMagStd
-timeBodyAccJerkMagStd
-timeBodyGyroMagStd
-timeBodyGyroJerkMagStd
-frequencyBodyAccStdX
-frequencyBodyAccStdY
-frequencyBodyAccStdZ
-frequencyBodyAccJerkStdX
-frequencyBodyAccJerkStdY
-frequencyBodyAccJerkStdZ
-frequencyBodyGyroStdX
-frequencyBodyGyroStdY
-frequencyBodyGyroStdZ
-frequencyBodyAccMagStd
-frequencyBodyBodyAccJerkMagStd
-frequencyBodyBodyGyroMagStd
-frequencyBodyBodyGyroJerkMagStd
-frequencyBodyAccMeanFreqX
-frequencyBodyAccMeanFreqY
-frequencyBodyAccMeanFreqZ
-frequencyBodyAccJerkMeanFreqX
-frequencyBodyAccJerkMeanFreqY
-frequencyBodyAccJerkMeanFreqZ
-frequencyBodyGyroMeanFreqX
-frequencyBodyGyroMeanFreqY
-frequencyBodyGyroMeanFreqZ
-frequencyBodyAccMagMeanFreq
-frequencyBodyBodyAccJerkMagMeanFreq
-frequencyBodyBodyGyroMagMeanFreq
-frequencyBodyBodyGyroJerkMagMeanFreq

-### About the Raw Data [1]
+| Variable Name
+| timeBodyAccMeanX
+| timeBodyAccMeanY
+| timeBodyAccMeanZ
+| timeGravityAccMeanX
+| timeGravityAccMeanY
+| timeGravityAccMeanZ
+| timeBodyAccJerkMeanX
+| timeBodyAccJerkMeanY
+| timeBodyAccJerkMeanZ
+| timeBodyGyroMeanX
+| timeBodyGyroMeanY
+| timeBodyGyroMeanZ
+| timeBodyGyroJerkMeanX
+| timeBodyGyroJerkMeanY
+| timeBodyGyroJerkMeanZ
+| timeBodyAccMagMean
+| timeGravityAccMagMean
+| timeBodyAccJerkMagMean
+| timeBodyGyroMagMean
+| timeBodyGyroJerkMagMean
+| frequencyBodyAccMeanX
+| frequencyBodyAccMeanY
+| frequencyBodyAccMeanZ
+| frequencyBodyAccJerkMeanX
+| frequencyBodyAccJerkMeanY
+| frequencyBodyAccJerkMeanZ
+| frequencyBodyGyroMeanX
+| frequencyBodyGyroMeanY
+| frequencyBodyGyroMeanZ
+| frequencyBodyAccMagMean
+| frequencyBodyBodyAccJerkMagMean
+| frequencyBodyBodyGyroMagMean
+| frequencyBodyBodyGyroJerkMagMean
+| timeBodyAccStdX
+| timeBodyAccStdY
+| timeBodyAccStdZ
+| timeGravityAccStdX
+| timeGravityAccStdY
+| timeGravityAccStdZ
+| timeBodyAccJerkStdX
+| timeBodyAccJerkStdY
+| timeBodyAccJerkStdZ
+| timeBodyGyroStdX
+| timeBodyGyroStdY
+| timeBodyGyroStdZ
+| timeBodyGyroJerkStdX
+| timeBodyGyroJerkStdY
+| timeBodyGyroJerkStdZ
+| timeBodyAccMagStd
+| timeGravityAccMagStd
+| timeBodyAccJerkMagStd
+| timeBodyGyroMagStd
+| timeBodyGyroJerkMagStd
+| frequencyBodyAccStdX
+| frequencyBodyAccStdY
+| frequencyBodyAccStdZ
+| frequencyBodyAccJerkStdX
+| frequencyBodyAccJerkStdY
+| frequencyBodyAccJerkStdZ
+| frequencyBodyGyroStdX
+| frequencyBodyGyroStdY
+| frequencyBodyGyroStdZ
+| frequencyBodyAccMagStd
+| frequencyBodyBodyAccJerkMagStd
+| frequencyBodyBodyGyroMagStd
+| frequencyBodyBodyGyroJerkMagStd
+| frequencyBodyAccMeanFreqX
+| frequencyBodyAccMeanFreqY
+| frequencyBodyAccMeanFreqZ
+| frequencyBodyAccJerkMeanFreqX
+| frequencyBodyAccJerkMeanFreqY
+| frequencyBodyAccJerkMeanFreqZ
+| frequencyBodyGyroMeanFreqX
+| frequencyBodyGyroMeanFreqY
+| frequencyBodyGyroMeanFreqZ
+| frequencyBodyAccMagMeanFreq
+| frequencyBodyBodyAccJerkMagMeanFreq
+| frequencyBodyBodyGyroMagMeanFreq
+| frequencyBodyBodyGyroJerkMagMeanFreq

+### About Raw Data [1]

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.